TGAC/EI_scRNAseq_course/Tutorial1.md

 ### Getting started

-In the history panel, click on the '+' icon to create a new history.
+In the history panel, click on the `+` icon ('Create new history').
 A new, empty history will be created.
 Now, click on 'Unnamed history' and name it 'Single Cell 1' and hit the Return key.

 ### Step 1: Getting the data

 1. We will start by importing the data into Galaxy.
-Click on 'Shared Data' (in the panel at the top of the page) and then click on 'Data Libraries'
+Click on `Shared Data` (in the panel at the top of the page) and then click on `Data Libraries`.
-2. In the list of Data Libraries you will see one called 'Galaxy courses'.
+2. In the list of Data Libraries you will see one called `Galaxy courses`.
 Click on this and you will see a couple of sub folders.
-You want the 'EI Single Cell 2020' folder.
+You want the `EI Single Cell 2020` folder.
 Click on this and you will see a number of folders.
-Click on the 'Single Cell 1' folder.
+Click on the `Single Cell 1` folder.
 3. You should see 3 files: `A1_R1.fastq.gz` and `A1_R2.fastq.gz` (which are Illumina paired-end sequences from a scRNA-seq experiment) and `Arabidopsis_thaliana.TAIR10.37.gtf` (which is a genome annotation).
-4. Select all the 3 files and then click on 'Export to History' on the menu at the top of the page and then 'as Datasets' in the dropdown box.
-Make sure the 'Single Cell 1' history is selected in the 'Select history' box below and click on 'Import'.
+4. Select all the 3 files and then click on `Export to History` on the menu at the top of the page and then `as Datasets` in the dropdown box.
+Make sure the `Single Cell 1` history is selected in the 'Select history' box below and click on `Import`.
 5. Click on the Home icon at the the top of the page to return to the main interface.
 The three items of data should now be in your history.

 Take a look at one of the `fastq.gz` files by clicking on the 'eye' icon to the right of the history item name.